16 soup recipes to make from around the world

 Italian wedding soup

 While it might not actually be served at Italian weddings (its name comes from the way the ingredients combine to create a marriage of flavours), this hearty soup is definitely cause for celebration.
 Don’t have orecchiette (ear-shaped pasta)?
 Any other short pasta, such as fusilli (corkscrew), penne or farfalle (bow-tie), will be just as delicious.
-Bonus, it’s budget-friendly at only $3.77 per serve.

 View recipe